JoGorska/find-company/README.md

 # Company list

+## The quest

+1. Scrape company details from https://www.cylex-uk.co.uk/
+2. Find those companies on https://uk.trustpilot.com/
+3. Grab the review summary and a handful of reviews
+4. Put them into a database AND an excel file.
+5. Send us the results & the code used to get them

 ## 1. Data from Cylex
 Inspected source code on Cylex website.
 There are two possible places to get company name from:
 - url, where company details are: